 Al-Hijr in the province of Al Ula

-The archaeological site of Al-Hijr in the province of Al Ula is one of several places in Saudi Arabia that have been designated as UNESCO World Heritage sites.
+The archaeological site of Al-Hijr in the province of Al Ula is one of several places in Saudi Arabia designated as UNESCO World Heritage sites.
 It is the largest conserved site of the civilization of the Nabataeans.
 It features well-preserved monumental tombs with decorated facades dating from the 1st century BC to the 1st century AD.
-Conservation activity like this is an example of the Kingdom's commitment to preserving natural heritage sites.
+Conservation activity like this is an example of the kingdom's commitment to preserving natural heritage sites.

 At-Turaif District in Ad-Diriyah

 Another location that has been designated as a UNESCO World Heritage site is At-Turaif District in Ad-Diriyah.
 This property was the first capital of the Saudi Dynasty, in the heart of the Arabian Peninsula, northwest of Riyadh.
 Founded in the 15th century, it bears witness to the Najdi architectural style, which is specific to the center of the Arabian Peninsula.
 The recent redevelopment of this district where the Ministry of Culture is based is an example of how Saudi Arabia can seamlessly fuse its past, present, and future.

 Historic Jeddah is situated on the eastern shore of the Red Sea.
 From the 7th century AD, it was established as a major port for Indian Ocean trade routes, channeling goods to Mecca.
 It was also the gateway for Muslim pilgrims to Mecca who arrived by sea.
 These twin roles saw the city develop into a thriving multicultural Centre, characterized by a distinctive architectural tradition, including tower houses built in the late 19th century by the city's mercantile elites and combining Red Sea coastal coral building traditions with influences and crafts from along the trade routes.